Cristian Pascual, Barcelona Health Hub: “Barcelona has all the ingredients to become one of the world’s digital health capitals”

 Our secret recipe is our ability to attract the young talent we have.
 It's spectacular.
 There isn’t a young person in Europe who says no to coming and living in Barcelona.
 And this is a very powerful weapon to attract talent to Barcelona.

-Investment in digital health companies in Catalonia has doubled in 2021, according to the latest Biocat report.
+Investment in digital health companies in Catalonia doubled in 2021, according to the latest Biocat report.
 What do you think is behind that?
-Are you seeing more international investment?
+Do you see more international investment?

 There is a strong commitment globally to digital health.
 The data from Startup Health, which is a global scanner of worldwide investment in digital health, has also doubled.
 They went from $22 trillion to $44 trillion.